El Camino: A Breaking Bad Movie: Plot

 In a flashback to shortly before they leave Walter White's meth business, (Note: During the events of "Buyout" and "Say My Name", set around early 2010.)
 Jesse Pinkman asks Mike Ehrmantraut where he would go to start over.
 Mike says if he were younger, he would go to Alaska, which Jesse finds appealing.
-Jesse expresses the desire to make amends for past wrongdoing, but Mike cautions that starting over would make that impossible.
+Jesse expresses the desire to make amends for past wrongdoing, but Mike warns that starting over would make that impossible.

 In the present, Jesse flees the Brotherhood compound in Todd Alquist's El Camino.
 (Note: As depicted in "Felina".)
 He goes to the Albuquerque home of Skinny Pete and Badger, who hide the car and give Jesse a place to sleep.
 The next morning, Jesse calls Old Joe to dispose of the El Camino, but Joe leaves after discovering its LoJack.
 Pete devises a plan to make it appear Jesse fled after trading the El Camino for Pete's Ford Thunderbird.
 Pete and Badger give Jesse the money Walter gave them, and Badger drives south in the Thunderbird so it appears Jesse is headed to Mexico.
 Pete stays with the El Camino and waits for police to respond to the LoJack.
 Jesse departs in Badger's Pontiac Fiero.
 He learns from the radio news of Walter's fatal poisoning of a woman, (Note: Identified offscreen as Lydia Rodarte-Quayle.) and of Walter's death.

 In a flashback to Jesse's captivity, (Note: After the events of "Granite State".)
 Todd takes Jesse to Todd's apartment to help dispose of his cleaning lady, whom he killed after she discovered his hidden money.
 They sidestep Lou Schanzer, Todd's busybody neighbor, and bury the corpse in the Painted Desert.
 Jesse briefly holds the pistol Todd left unsecured, but Todd talks him into returning it.

 In the present, Jesse searches Todd's apartment.
 He finds the new hiding place for Todd's money, but policemen Neil Kandy and Casey enter and begin searching.
 Jesse hides but holds Casey at gunpoint after Casey finds him.
 Neil disarms Jesse, who realizes they are not police but thugs also looking for Todd's money.
 To save himself, Jesse reveals he found the cash.
 Lou reports finding an old note from Todd, and Casey distracts him by feigning interest.
 Neil and Jesse bargain over the cash; to avoid alarming neighbors, Neil lets Jesse take a third.
 As they depart, Jesse recognizes Neil as the welder who built the tether that held him while he was forced to cook meth for the Brotherhood.